matomo-org/developer-documentation/README.md

 {@hook # description}                       // link to hooks page
 ```

-Note: In constrast to @link we do not check whether a hook with the given name exists.
+Note: In contrast to @link we do not check whether a hook with the given name exists.

 ```
 {@link Map}                  // class within this namespace